tp1415926535/ColorFontPickerWPF/README.md

 ```
 You can handle **SelectedFont** yourself, or use a wrapped method to "fontDialog.GetFont()", "fontPickerControl.GetFont()",
 or "fontDialog.SetFont()", "fontPickerControl.SetFont()" directly.
+* Change "System.Threading.Thread.CurrentThread.CurrentUICulture" can make the picker Language changed.
+Only support Chinese and English.
+* The color format conversion references the [ColorMine](https://github.com/muak/ColorMinePortable) nuget

 ---

 # 中文说明